 Instructions

-• Bring the mixture to a boil, and once boiling turn it down to simmer for 2 minutes while whisking constantly.
+• In a large saucepan, melt butter.
+Add sugar, buttermilk, vanilla, and cinnamon then whisk to combine.
+Bring mixture to a full boil, and once boiling, reduce to simmer for 2 minutes while whisking constantly.

-• Add the baking soda and cook for 30 more seconds, whisking constantly.
-(This is where you fill notice the syrup foam and rise).
+• Whisk in baking soda and cook for 30 more seconds, whisking constantly.
+Mixture will foam and rise.

-• Remove the syrup from the heat and allow to rest for a couple minutes before serving.
-Serve homemade syrup warm of store it in the refrigerator.
+• Remove from heat and set aside to rest for a few minutes before serving.

 Notes